w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 in to and out of the IDP.
 The IDP Sign-in Status API does not grant the identity provider any permissions.
 Using the IDP sign-in status API is not a way for a site to prove that it is an identity provider.
-The purpose of the Idp-Signin-Status API is to enable identity providers to disable the FedCM API for their IDP in order to deliver a better user experience.
+The purpose of the IDP Sign-in Status API is to enable identity providers to disable the FedCM API for their IDP in order to deliver a better user experience.

 In addition, with the browser gaining knowledge about IDPs, this may allow